akhan-msft/aks-day2/docs/modules/Module2/custom-workloads.md

 Follow these steps

-1. Run the Azure recommended troubleshooting scrupt and send the output of the script with an azure ticket
+1. Run the Azure recommended troubleshooting script and send the output of the script with an azure ticket

     ```
     https://github.com/Azure/prometheus-collector/tree/main/internal/scripts/troubleshoot